How to Become a Licensed Plumber in California

-Thinking about becoming a plumber in California?
+Thinking about how to become a plumber in California?
 It’s a smart choice.
 With growing housing demand, strict water regulations, and an aging infrastructure, licensed plumbers are in high demand across the Golden State.

 Whether you’re right out of high school or switching careers, this guide walks you through how to become a licensed plumber in California - backed by info from the California Contractors State License Board (CSLB)1, U.S. Department of Labor2, and state-approved apprenticeship programs.